sknudsen/vis2021cph/attend.md

 ## Registration

-We provide a fully catered event with free registration.
-Please register for the event at [https://vis21cph.eventbrite.dk](https://vis21cph.eventbrite.dk).
+We provide a fully catered event with free registration. ~~Please register for the event at [https://vis21cph.eventbrite.dk](https://vis21cph.eventbrite.dk)~~ Registration is closed.
 Upon registration, we will add you to our mailing list where we communicate updates and information about the event.

 ## Attend